 Parents of Minnetonka immersion students are still looking for a new decision on basic skills tests for immersion teachers and hope for some changes at the state legislature.

-A new law requires all teachers to pass a basic skills test before teaching in public schools.
+all teachers to pass a basic skills test before teaching in public schools.

 However, some parents believe the level of English proficiency required in the test for Chinese and Spanish immersion teachers is impractical.